 Early in the Second Epoch, the Khazarkar Empire was expanding west across Cinazan.
 Like those before, the Aslauthroans, the Eylami, seeing abundance, they wanted to build a settlement where meat was plenty.
 After suffering from stampedes driven by blind rage, and sometimes druidic undertones, the Khazarkars left Âruk to the beasts.

 5 Saunas 1114: Yetat Camp, apparently built on migratory route of dire buffaloes, on returning to camp from hunting expedition, entire camp and party of fifty trampled to dust, breastplates flattened.
-Camp lost, most of fur and hide harvest ruined.
+Camp lost, fur and hide inventory ruined.

 - Bazrâ Zirik, journal entry by hunting party leader out of Ardilthôr - "Dire Herds of Âruk"

 In the northern part of Âruk the sky island Gindinâth casts deep shadows.
 Even so, true darkness never falls on Âruk.
 This is because the plain is littered with the Shards of Takarrûs.
 Blood of an angel given form, these deep red crystals burn with an intense fire.
 They range in size from the height of an ogre to that of a storm giant.
 At night, the crystals light up the plains with their red glows.
 Where crystals are too far apart, the land is shadowy and dark.